SocietyForArtisticResearch/rc-pandoc-help/04-B-text-editor.md

 ## Introduction

-The text-based exposition editor is aimed at creating [responsive](http://https://nl.wikipedia.org/wiki/Responsive_webdesign) RC expositions.
-Despite the name, the result can still contain images, video, audio and pdf.
-The name refers to the method of editing them: through the writing of plain text.
-Because of the plain text input, text-based expositions can easily be imported or edited in external editors.
+The text-based editor is aimed at creating [responsive](http://https://nl.wikipedia.org/wiki/Responsive_webdesign) RC expositions.
+Despite the "text" in the name, the result can also contain images, video, audio and pdf.
+"Text based" refers to the method of editing them: through the writing of plain text.
+Because of this plain text input, text-based expositions can be imported or edited in external editors.
 The trade-off is that editing the visual layout is less direct as in the graphical based editor.

-The editor splits the screen in two: you can write your text on the left side <a href="#editor">editor</a> while the result is shown as a <a href="#preview">preview</a> on the right hand side.
+On desktop, the editor splits the screen in two: you can write your text on the left side <a href="#editor">editor</a> while the result is shown as a <a href="#preview">preview</a> on the right hand side.
 It is also possible to <a href="#import-export">import</a> the text from external formats like Word and Open Office.
 Formatting (__bold__,*italic* etc...) is added using <a href="#markdown">markdown</a> notation.

 If you want to insert [media](#introduction "video, audio, image or PDF"), you can add these through the <a href="#upload-media">__"upload media"__ button  </a>, when the upload has finished the media edit dialog will automatically open, which allows you to set the properties and insert the media in the current cursor position.